Conflict Resolution Faculty

 Dr. Kadayifci has authored Standing On an Isthmus: Islamic Narratives of War and Peace in the Palestinian Territories and co-authored the edited the volume, Anthology on Islam and Peace and Conflict Resolution in Islam: Precept and Practice.
 She has also written various book chapters and journal articles on Muslim women’s peacebuilding initiatives, mediation and peace building, religion and conflict resolution, interfaith dialogue, Islamic approaches to war and peace, and Islam and nonviolence.
 She has also served as a consultant to US and Canadian governmental and nonprofit development agencies.

-Brian Kritz is a faculty fellow in the MA Program in Conflict Resolution at Georgetown University .
-He was previously a Senior Fellow in the Institute for International Law, Technology, and Global Security at Georgetown University.
-He is a former Democracy Fellow and Senior Human Rights and Rule of Law Advisor at USAID, a pro bono legal advisor to the Prosecutor General’s Office for the Republic of Rwanda, and criminal prosecutor in California.
-His recent publications include articles on the intentional spread of HIV/AIDS and the International Criminal Court, justice and reconciliation in Darfur, and international legal protections for women and female children in Rwanda, and a textbook chapter on integrated peacebuilding and the rule of law.
+Brian Kritz is a Faculty Fellow in the M.A.
+Program in Conflict Resolution at Georgetown University.
+He was previously the Associate Director of the M.A.
+Program in Conflict Resolution at Georgetown, the Book Review Editor for Law Titles for Genocide Studies and Prevention: an International Journal, a Research Fellow in the MA Program in Conflict Resolution and a Senior Fellow at the Institute for International Law, Technology, and Global Security at Georgetown.
+In addition, he was a Democracy Fellow and Senior Human Rights and Rule of Law Advisor at USAID, a pro bono legal advisor to the Prosecutor General’s Office for the Republic of Rwanda, and criminal prosecutor in California.
+His publications include articles on comparative law affecting transgender populations, the balance between national security and democracy in Rwanda, the global transgender population and the International Criminal Court (ICC), the crime of the knowing and intentional spread of HIV/AIDS and the ICC, traditional dispute resolution in Palestine, justice and reconciliation in Darfur, international legal protections for women and female children in Rwanda, and a textbook chapter on integrated peacebuilding and the rule of law.

 Jessica Kritz, JD, MA, is an Assistant Research Professor at Georgetown University’s Conflict Resolution Program.
 She studies strategic and cross-sector collaboration at the intersection of global health and conflict.
 Cross-sector collaboration involves government, NGOs, communities and citizens working together to resolve complex challenges.
 In the Old Fadama slum of Accra, Ghana, Jessica is working with 750+ stakeholders to design new solutions that have dramatically improved shared governance, citizen participation and projects that impact the public good.